Bulldogs split against Mustangs

 “We really put ourselves in position but when you lose possessions by not making free throws, the other team scores,” Land said.
 “Hats off to (Gordon-Rushville).
 They played well enough to win and they made the free throws.”

-The Bulldogs need to work on getting back on defense before their next game in a week against a team they have faced twice so far this season.
+The Bulldogs need to work on getting back on defense, Land said, before their next game in a week against a team they have faced twice so far this season.

 The boys’ game saw Gering go out to a quick 4-0 run before Gordon-Rushville was able to score a basket.
 When the score was 8-4, the Bulldogs would go on a 9-3 swing and showed no signs of slowing down, leading 17-7 at the end of the first frame.